Study suggests Brazil likely to rush to fill China’s sudden soy shortfall by boosting farming

 The authors warn this could push deforestation of the Amazon beyond even the worst levels of 3m hectares a year recorded between 1995 and 2004, with dire implications for carbon dioxide emissions. null

 Regulatory barriers to deforestation are already under pressure.
-Much of the remaining Amazon is designated as nature reserves, indigenous territory or the homes of quilombolas and extractivist dwellers.
-In recent years, however, the strong “ruralista” agriculture lobby in has pushed for a weakening of protections.
+Much of the remaining Amazon forest is designated as nature reserves, indigenous territory or the homes of quilombolas and extractivist forest dwellers.
+In recent years, however, the strong “ruralista” agriculture lobby in Brazil has pushed for a weakening of protections.

 The government of Jair Bolsonaro has further diluted the powers of the environment agency and pushed for the expansion of agricultural interests.
 Rising soy prices have also sent a signal to farmers to cash in by expanding their cropland.